Jean McLean (politician)

 As a parliamentarian, she was particularly active on the Drugs and Crime Prevention Committee and the Law Reform Committee, which was responsible for reforming the jury system and developing witness protection.

 As an active member of the ALP she immersed herself in a range of international causes, including those of Namibia, West Papua and most notably East Timor.

 Her involvement with East Timor has been extensive.
 She gave tireless support to the East Timorese resistance in their long struggle to achieve independence.
 She visited East Timor when it was under Indonesian occupation and subsequently leading up to and following independence.
 Her interventions have seen Victoria University become involved in the struggle for and independence of East Timor, and she has acted as a champion for the University's continued role in the development of Timor L'este and its people.
+As a Councillor of Victoria University for nine years, she has been a significant contributor to the development and advancement of the University.

-As a Councillor of Victoria University for nine years, she has been a significant contributor to the development and advancement of our University.
+In recognition of her outstanding work as an activist, her extensive political career as a dedicated member of the Victorian Parliament and her significant contributions to Victoria University, in 2005 she was given an honorary degree of Doctor of the University, honoris causa.
+She was later made an Honorary Fellow of the University.
+Victoria University established the Jean McLean Oration in 2021 in recognition of the "significant contribution she has made to public life, in particular to Timor-Leste".

-In recognition of her outstanding work as an activist, her extensive political career as a dedicated member of the Victorian Parliament and her significant contributions to Victoria University, she was given and honorary degree of Doctor of the University, honoris causa, the Hon Jean McLean.
+McLean is a former chairperson and current deputy chairperson of the Australian East-Timor Association.